ayushh201/Student-Performance-Analysis/README.md

 | CatBoosting Regressor  | 3.0427             | 6.0086          | 2.4054            | 4.6125         | 0.9589                 | 0.8516             |
 | AdaBoost Regressor     | 5.8179             | 6.0791          | 4.7580            | 4.6871         | 0.8499                 | 0.8481             |

-The Random Forest, Linear Regression and Decision Tree models performed exceptionally well, with lower RMSE and higher R² scores compared to other models.
+The Random Forest, Linear Regression and Ridge models performed exceptionally well, with lower RMSE and higher R² scores compared to other models.